Psychology Internship Program

-VA Southern Nevada Health Care System, Psychology Internship Program is a member of the Association of Psychology Postdoctoral and Internship Centers, which defines and administers the manner in which offers of internship and acceptances are conducted.
-VASNHS participates in the computer matching program and follows all APPIC policies.
+The VA Southern Nevada Health Care System psychology internship program is a member of the Association of Psychology Postdoctoral and Internship Centers, which defines and administers the manner in which offers of internship and acceptances are conducted.
+Our health care system participates in the computer matching program and follows all APPIC policies.
 We take APPIC and APA guidelines seriously and are committed to full adherence.

-The Psychology Internship Program at VASNHS is Fully Accredited by the American Psychological Association with our next accreditation site visit scheduled for 2023.
-For information regarding APA accreditation, potential applicants are referred to the Commission on Accreditation: Office of Program Consultation and Accreditation,
+The psychology internship program at the VA Southern Nevada Healthcare System is fully accredited by the American Psychological Association with our next accreditation site visit scheduled for 2023.
+For information regarding APA accreditation, potential applicants are referred to the Commission on Accreditation: Office of Program Consultation and Accreditation:

 American Psychological Association

 750 1st Street, NE, Washington, DC 20002

 Commitment, diversity and inclusion